 “Before you know it you’re pulled into something that feels like a competition.
 The philosophy of a right-fighter is ‘in order for me to be right, you need to be wrong.‘ There is energy, a heat that comes out… after all, it’s a fight and someone has to win.
 In their [or your] case, it always has to be them [or you].”
 (From her blog article, “Dealing with a Right Fighter”)

 I’m wondering though, how is it worth it to feel like a winner who told “my spouse a thing or two” when in order to do so, I have to make my spouse into a loser?
-As I take a step back, I have to admit something is messed up in this thinking.
+As I look back, I now admit this is really messed up thinking.
 It can cause a lot of harm to our spouse’s feelings.
 Writer and counselor Gary Oliver wrote about what he learned on this matter (in the book, “Mad About Us”) saying,

 What’s Most Important?